elidub/equiv-neural-rendering/blogpost.md

 ### 3.1 Datasets

 The authors present datasets consisting of rotational transformations.
 However, they do not provide instructions or tools for further data generation.
-To address this limitation we developed a new pipeline using blender for producing images of 3D-models under rotations, translations and roto-translations.
+To address this limitation, we developed a new pipeline using Blender for producing images of 3D-models under rotations, translations and roto-translations.
 Our pipeline can be used to increase the size of the training data, or to extend training data to new transformation groups.

-The following section demonstrates the practical application of our pipeline for data production, by demonstrating how to use blender to generate new training data containing roto-translations.
+The following section demonstrates the practical application of our pipeline for data production, by demonstrating how to use [Blender](https://www.blender.org) to generate new training data containing roto-translations.

 #### 3.1.1  Demonstration: populating datasets using Blender
 Similar to [1], we perform experiments on the [ShapeNet Core](https://shapenet.org/download/shapenetcore)-Chairs benchmark.
 It is worth noting that the objects included in the ShapeNetCore dataset are already normalized and consistently aligned.
 However, the subsequent pipeline can be adapted to accommodate any 3D-object data that is processable by Blender.
 The notebook report contains a brief demonstration of how data can be constructed using Blender 3.5.1.
 Some examples are shown in Figure 11.